sebets1/operra-reproducibility/README.md

 # SwissRN Workshop on Computational Reproducibility

-Part of the OPeR-RA project.
+Part of the OPeR-RA workshop series.

+The website for this workshop is: <https://crsuzh.pages.uzh.ch/operra-reproducibility>

-## Open in GitHub Codespaces
+## Option 1: Open in GitHub Codespaces

+Open the whole project in RStudio Server in a GitHub Codespace:

-<a href="https://codespaces.new/a1eksb/reproducability?quickstart=1&devcontainer_path=.devcontainer%2Frstudio%2Fdevcontainer.json" target="_blank" rel="noopener noreferrer">Open in RStudio Server</a> — Opens RStudio Server for the whole project in your browser.
-RStudio will open automatically once the environment is ready.
+<a href="https://codespaces.new/a1eksb/reproducability?quickstart=1&devcontainer_path=.devcontainer%2Frstudio%2Fdevcontainer.json" target="_blank" rel="noopener noreferrer">Open in RStudio Server</a>

-The website for this workshop is:

-## Citation

-Cite this workshop as: <https://crsuzh.pages.uzh.ch/operra-reproducibility>

-A BibTeX entry is given by:
+- Select this repository
+- Select `Dev container configuration` as "Operra - RStudio (project-wide)"
+- Create codespace (this may take several minutes)

-## Running Locally via Docker
+## Option 2: Running Locally via Docker

 ### Prerequisites